-The indicator of 1.18 in 2019 is a representation of total debt in relationship to equity.
-This is managed through improved cash management, cost efficiencies and capital stability.
-While LPDL works on moving towards a 1.5 ratio through refinancing, LPDL retains a potential opportunity for borrowing funds for innovation and Smart Grid projects for the future.
+The indicator of 1.24 in 2020 is a representation of total debt in relationship to equity This is managed through improved cash management, cost efficiencies and capital stability.
+While LPDL works on moving towards a 1.5 ratio through refinancing, LPDL retains a potential opportunity for borrowing funds for innovation and Smart Grid projects for the future as well as to hedge for unexpected costs such as those experienced in this unprecedented time.

-• Profitability: Regulatory Return on Equity - Deemed (included in rates)
+Profitability: Regulatory Return on Equity - Deemed (included in rates)